 javac --version

 Both commands should report the same major version number (17).
-If they differ, use update-alternatives to align them as described in the multiple versions section above.
+If they differ, use sudo update-alternatives --config java and sudo update-alternatives --config javac to align the runtime and compiler.

 Remove OpenJDK 17 from Ubuntu